-1. Length of ownership

-How long have you owned the property?
-19 months

-2. Council tax

-Which Council Tax band is your property in?
-(Please circle)

-A B C D E F G H

-3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)

-• Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street

-Resident permit

-Metered parking

-Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Don't know

-Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No Alterations/additions/extensions (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes / Ne If you have answered yes, please describe below the changes which you have made: Replaced lead roof and carried out various roof repairs; replaced conservation roof light window; repaired/replaced stonework, reinstated lime mortar, repaired rainwater and disposal where required. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes / Ne If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (windows when the work was completed): ith approxim Replaced previous roof light with new conservation roof light and flashing kit.
-Please give any guarantees which you received for this work to your solicitor or es state agent.
-Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Alterations/additions/extensions (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Replaced lead roof and carried out various roof repairs; replaced conservation roof light window; repaired/replaced stonework, reinstated lime mortar, repaired rainwater and disposal where required. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+1. Length of ownership How long have you owned the property?
+32years 2.
+Council tax Which Council Tax band is your property in?
+G 3.
+Parking What are the arrangements for parking at your property?
+Driveway,street 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+No 5.
+Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6.
+Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed):
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.

+SHEPHERD CHARTERED SURVEYORS

+b)

+b)

+Property Questionnaire

-7 Control hosting 7.
-Central heating a.
-Is there a central heating system in your property?
-(Note: a partial cent heating system is one which does not heat all the main rooms of the propert the main living room, the bedroom(s), the hall and the bathroom). tral ty - Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
+7. Central heatinga) Is there a central heating system in your property?
+(Note: a partial central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

+If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed? em 16.07.19 c.
-Do you have a maintenance contract for the central heating system?
-Yes / Ne If you have answered yes, please give details of the company with which y have a maintenance contract: rou Serviced by AD Plumbing & Heating Services, last serviced 07.01.21 d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-07.01.21 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less that 10 years old? nan Yes / No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to yo property while you have owned it? our Yes / No If you have answered yes, is the damage the subject of any outstandinsurance claim? ing Yes / No b.
+If you have answered yes, please answer the three questions below:

+Gas-fired

+(ii) Do you have a maintenance contract for the central heating system?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+8. Energy Performance Certificate

+Does your property have an Energy Performance Certificate which is less than 10 years old?

+9. Issues that may have affected your property

+a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

+If you have answered yes, is the damage the subject of any outstanding?

 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:

-sup ase tick which services are plier: e connected to your property and give details of the
+10. Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas

-Services Connected Supplier

-Gas / liquid petroleum gas ✓ E.ON

-Water mains / private water supply ✓ Scottish Water

-Electricity ✓ E.ON
+Yes

+If you have answered Yes, who is the supplier:

+EDF

+(ii) Water Mains or Private Water Supply:

+Mains Supply

+If you have answered Yes, who is the supplier:

-Mains drainage ✓ Scottish Water
+Scottish Water

-Telephone ✓ ВТ

-Cable TV / satellite

-Broadband ✓ ВТ

-ou have answered yes, please o you have appropriate cons harge from your septic tank?
-Yes / Ne Den't kno

-Do you have a maintenance cou have answered yes, please a maintenance contract: - septic tank? the company with which you Yes / No
+- (iii) Electricity: - (iv) Mains Drainage:

+If you have answered Yes, who is the supplier:

+Local Authority